GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Discussion

 \section{Discussion}

-The GA-NIFS COS-AGN are among the first targets having spatially-resolved, rest-frame optical observations of AGN outflows at $z>3$ in the luminosity range $\log(\Lbol/\Lumcgs)=45.2-46.7$.
+The GA-NIFS COS-AGNi are among the first targets having spatially resolved, rest-frame optical observations of AGNi outflows at $z>3$ in the luminosity range $\log(\Lbol/\Lumcgs)=45.2-46.7$.
 In this section we compare them with results and scaling relations present in the literature.
-Given that some assumptions are needed to compute outflow properties for both our AGN and those in the literature, we try to mitigate the systematics and limitations of such a comparison by recomputing literature measurements in a consistent way.
+Given that some assumptions are needed to compute outflow properties for both our AGNi and those in the literature, we try to mitigate the systematics and limitations of such a comparison by recomputing literature measurements in a consistent way.